About Static IP Addresses: Get Your Free Static IP Addresses

-Free Static IP Address with every Freeola Broadband Connection.
+Free Static IP Addresses with our Cheap Broadband Connections.

 Find out everything you need to know about Static IP Addresses and how they can benefit you.